 - 1. Removes the registration and license dialogs. - 2.
 You can use the software after the trial period. - 3.
 You can use the auto update feature to check for new software upgrades and fixes. - 4.
 Receive priority customer support. - 5.
-Free upgrade to any minor version (8.x), and 1 year of free major upgrades. - 6.
-Special offers on major upgrades after the one year period.
+Free upgrades to any minor version (9.x) - 6.
+Special offers on major upgrades.